 Master of Arts

-- Master of Arts Graduate Assistants will commit to the GA program for two years.
+- Master of Arts Graduate Assistants will normally commit to the GA program for two years.
 The student will enroll in 16-18 semester hours per year, with a limit of 34 total hours.

 - Position appointments that coincide with the school year (starting August 1 through May) require 1,100 hours of work (approximately 22 hrs/wk when school is in session & 40 hrs at other times).
 A stipend will be paid during the school year.